 Article schema code:

-Guide on How to Create a Article Schema
+How to Create a Article Schema

 Step 1: Fill out the form above as much as possible.